zaczh/dns_probe/README.md

 # A DNS probing Tool
 A dns probing tool which shows your DNS resolver IPs and latancy.

-It can also test if your browser supports HTTP3 and shows your IP address.
+It can also test if your browser supports HTTP3 and shows your IP addresses.

 See the scheme image below for technical details.